CodePushGo/website/src/content/blog/en/common-cicd-bottlenecks-in-ota-pipelines.md

 ### Automating Pipeline Tasks

 Automating repetitive tasks can save a lot of time during deployment.
 By setting up automated processes for integration, testing, and deployment, you can cut out manual delays.
 Tools like **GitHub Actions** and **GitLab CI** are great for this.
-Platforms like **Capgo** can also help by customizing your CI/CD pipeline directly on your chosen platform.
+Platforms like **CodePushGo** can also help by customizing your CI/CD pipeline directly on your chosen platform.
 To go further, use differential deployments to reduce the size of update payloads.

 ### Using Delta Updates